yxxx5/promise-from-stream/readme.md

 ### promise-from-stream
-Promisify stream, is used for await/async
+Promisify Readable Writable...Stream, is used for await/async

 #### install